spacez320/eudaimonia.io/_posts/2016-12-11-comparing-erlang-python-c.md

 1. Can I try this problem in C?
 2. Try it in C, anyway.
-3. If time_elapsed >= 10 hours or I have to make some weird data structure:
+3. If time elapsed > 10 hours or I have to make some weird data structure:
-4. Well, this is stressful.
+    1. Well, this is stressful.
-5. Try it in Python.
+    2. Try it in Python.
-6. Try to work out some performance bottleneck or edge case.
+4. Work out some performance bottleneck or edge case, usually with types.
-7. Goto 3 as necessary..
+5. Goto 3, as necessary.
-8. Write it in Erlang because writing Python after C makes me feel like a hack-fraud and I want to feel alive again.
+6. Write it in Erlang because writing Python after C makes me feel like a hack-fraud and I want to feel alive again.

 ## Bro, do you even tail-call optimize?